systemd/mkosi/mkosi/resources/mkosi.md

 the setting must be in the appropriate section, so the settings are grouped by section below.

+All configuration settings additionally support `OverrideSomeSetting=new-value` when used in drop-in files or presets.
+This allows settings to be overridden from the default when using presets.

 Configuration is parsed in the following order:

 * The command line arguments are parsed